-Embed App Embedded Defender into Fargate tasks
+Embedding App-Embedded Defender into Fargate tasks

 Prisma Cloud cleanly separates the code developers produce from the Fargate containers we protect.
-Developers don’t need to change their code to accomodate Prisma Cloud.
+Developers don’t need to change their code to accommodate Prisma Cloud.
 They don’t need to load any special libraries, add any files, or change any manifests.
-When a container is ready to be deployed to test or production, run your task definition through a transform tool to automatically embed the Fargate Defender, then load the new task definition into AWS.
+When a container is ready to be deployed to test or production, run your task definition through our transform tool to automatically embed the Fargate Defender, then load the new task definition into AWS.

 The method for embedding the Fargate Defender was designed to seamlessly integrate into the CI/CD pipeline.
 You can call the Prisma Cloud API to embed the Fargate Defender into your task definition.

-- You have the task definition.
+- You have a task definition.